Tierra Patagonia is due to open on October 1st,

 In 2011, Chiloé was declared by the FAO (Food and Agricultural Organization for the United Nations) as a ‘Globally Important Agricultural Heritage System’ (GIAHS), recognized for its identity and the important role it plays in conserving both ancient agricultural practices and native crops.

 We do our best at Tierra Chiloé to maintain biodiversity over our 20 hectares of land.
-Two of these hectares have been planted with 18 different types of produce including herbs, fruit and vegetables; nine of which are native to the region such as hazelnut, nalca and rosehip.
+Eight of these hectares, 50% of which make up part of our gardens, have been planted with different types of produce including herbs, fruit and vegetables; many of which are native to the region such as hazelnut, nalca and rosehip.
 On the terrace of the hotel are big wicker baskets filled with beautiful local flowers, often used to decorate dishes served in the restaurant.
-We also grow typical Chilote potatoes and garlic as well as have a greenhouse and organic compost heap to help it all flourish!
+We also grow typical Chilote potatoes and garlic, and we have a greenhouse and organic compost heap to help it all flourish!